freddiehaddad/fast-track-to-rust/src/clap.md

 > learn from.
 If you find yourself building a CLI application, you will most
 > certainly want to reference the [documentation].

-Here's the updated version of grep with command line argument support added:
+Here's the updated version of rustle with command line argument support added:

 ````rust
 # #![allow(unused_imports)]